richierocks/rebus/README.md

       optional(char_class("01")) %c% optional(ascii_digit()) %c% ascii_digit()
     )

+    # It's easier to write using number_range, though leading zeroes aren't
+    # yet supported, and it isn't guaranteed to be as optimal as handcrafted
+    # regexes.
+    number_range(0, 255)

 Now an IP address consists of 4 of these numbers separated by dots.
 This reads *Match a word boundary.
 Then create a token from an `ip_element` followed by a dot, and repeat it three times.
 Then match another `ip_element`